openedx/edx-documentation/en_us/shared/course_features/proctored_exams/proctored_learners.rst

  that your course or organization uses.
 Typically, learners can expect to download and install proctoring software, verify their identities, and use their webcams to scan the testing environment before they take the exam.
-For more information, see :ref:`openlearners:OE SFD Proctored Exams` in the *Open edX Learner's Guide*.
+For more information, see :ref`OE SFD Proctored Exams` in the *Open edX Learner's Guide*.

 .. _Practice Proctored Exams: